nashvillefcc/nashvillefccwebsite/README.md

-# Nashville's Mentor Night Site
+# Free Code Camp Nashville Site

 This is the source code for our group's upcoming public Web site.
 Development mostly happens in the `/src` folder, while the build files are in the `/docs` folder.
-Old, archived progress for this project is located [at this repository](https://github.com/nashvillefcc/nashvillefcc2020website).
-Since we moved to Gatsby, all progress has been logged on this repository.

 ## Built With